fzuffo/contratai/README.md

 ## Frontend

-1. Move yourself to the frontend folder: `cd frontend`
+1. Move yourself to the downloaded folder
 2. Run `yarn install` to install dependencies
 3. Run `yarn start` to start the server